Gage-Technologies/gigo-documentation/workspace/command_line_arguments/command_line_arguments_6.md

 ```

-In the above example we install swift, python, and coremltools.
+In the above example, we install swift, python, and coremltools.
 These are run with the tag `init: true` meaning that they will be run only the first time the workspace is launched.
-If it was `init: false` the commands would be run every time a user launches the workspace..
+If it was `init: false` the commands would be run every time a user launches the workspace.
 >For more information on workspace lifespans see the Workspace Overview documentation.

 A user can execute any command that does not require user interaction or GUI inside the exec block.